inveniosoftware/docs-invenio-rdm/docs/releases/upgrading/upgrade-v11.0.md

 !!! info "Virtual environments"
     In case you are not inside a virtual environment, make sure that you prefix each `invenio` command with `pipenv run`.

-### Python upgrade
+### Python version change

-As of InvenioRDM v11.0 only Python 3.9 is supported.
-Therefore you will need to recreate your virtual environment.
+As of InvenioRDM v11.0, only Python 3.9 is supported.
+This is because the official InvenioRDM Docker images now comes with Python 3.9 only and it is not anymore configurable.

+Developing with the same Python version as in deployed environments helps avoiding surprises when deploying code and it increases predictability.

+We strongly suggest recreating your virtual environment with Python 3.9.
+If you are already using Python 3.9, you can simply skip this first part and change to the [Upgrade InvenioRDM](#upgrade-inveniordm) section.

-the first step is to edit the `<my-site>/Pipfile`:
+The first step is to edit the `<my-site>/Pipfile`:

 ```diff
 [requires]